Series 5 — Episode 15

 Under a ticking clock, a man’s hand opens a copy of ‘Bridge Players International Guide’ and turns to an article written by Mrs Peel, Better Bridge with Applied Mathematics.
 He cuts out the full page photo of her and manically cuts it to pieces.

-Mrs Peel arrives at Steed's place and rings the door bell.
-He trips while coming down the stairs, hurting his knee and she has to break a window to get in and help him up.
-"Mrs Peel", he gasps, "you're needed!". she had dropped by to ask him to run her down to Devon, as she's been invited to stay the weekend by Sir Cavalier Rusicana, a bastion of the Bridge world who was impressed by her article.
-After she leaves, Steed is visited by Major George Fancy (John Stone) who warns him that an old nemesis of Steed and Emma, Max Prendergast, has escaped gaol in Germany and is in England.
+Emma Peel (Diana Rigg) arrives at Steed’s place and rings the door bell.
+John Steed (Patrick Macnee) trips while coming down the stairs, hurting his knee and she has to break a window to get in and help him.
+“Mrs Peel”, he gasps, “you’re needed!”. she had dropped by to ask him to run her down to Devon, as she’s been invited to stay the weekend by Sir Cavalier Rusicana, a bastion of the Bridge world who was impressed by her article.
+After she leaves, Steed is visited by Major George Fancy (John Stone) who warns him that an old nemesis of Steed and Emma’s, Max Prendergast, has escaped gaol in Germany and has returned to England.
 Emma is more at risk, as she was more involved in the case than anyone.
-Meanwhile, Mrs Peel arrives at a rotting manor in Exmoor and knocks on the door, but she's being watched by someone in the garage...
+Meanwhile, Mrs Peel arrives at a rotting manor in Exmoor and knocks on the door, but she’s being watched by someone in the garage...
 The door is answered by Ola (Sally Nesbitt), a strange young woman whose mind wanders with startling rapidity.
 She says Sir Cavalier has been called to London and hopes to return late that night, and leads Mrs Peel to her room, talking of creepy crawlies and not having a murderer in the family - Ola has spotted a man standing on the lawn.
 She explains there are no other staff, they never stay long as the house is so isolated.

 Steed slowly travels down country roads in the fog, trying